Thaonguyen0311/portfolio/content/post/swim/index.md

 comments: true
 draft: false
 ---
+Head-ups: There might be more useful videos these days since it has been a long time that I was looking into this matter.
 # Freestyles
 ## Common mistakes
 {{< youtube sEGotawjueU >}}

 ## Perfect your techniques by Swimcycleruncoach channel.
 Below are two examples
 {{< youtube xEuN1CAQtiM >}}
+#
 {{< youtube lZeHClZFS1I >}}

 # Breaststroke